ThinkEQ/assembly-solutions-ltd/src/pages/news/accounts-manager-amanda-celebrates-10-years-with-asl.md

 ---
 templateKey: news-article
 title: Accounts Manager Amanda celebrates 10 Years with ASL
-date: 2021-02-10T21:32:00.781Z
+date: 2021-02-11T09:06:09.822Z
 image: /img/20200623_152755.jpg
 seo:
   title: Accounts Manager Amanda celebrates 10 Years with ASL
   description: We are celebrating our Accounts Manager, Amanda Freeman after she
     has reached the amazing anniversary of 10 Years’ Service!
 layout:
   - type: column
     column:
+      text: >-
+        We are celebrating our Accounts Manager, Amanda Freeman after she has reached the amazing anniversary of 10 Years’ Service!

+        Amanda joined ASL back in June 2010 when she was looking for the right company to progress in her passion in Accounting.

+        Since being welcomed on board 10 years ago, Amanda has proved to be a very valuable member of the team after growing her Accounting portfolio of Qualifications.
+These include; Advanced Diploma in Accounting Level 3, and Professional Diploma in Accounting Level 4.
+This development and commitment to grow her knowledge landed her with a well-deserved promotion to Accounts Manager.
+      title: Celebrating 10 Years
+  - type: column
+    column:
       text: |-
         * Celebrating 10 Years at ASL
         * Accounts Assistant to Accounts Manager
         * Amanda reflects on personal growth
-  - type: column
-    column:
-      title: Celebrating 10 Years
-      text: >-
-        We are celebrating our Accounts Manager, Amanda Freeman after she has reached the amazing anniversary of 10 Years’ Service!\

-        \

-        Amanda joined ASL back in June 2010 when she was looking for the right company to progress in her passion in Accounting.\

-        \

-        Since being welcomed on board 10 years ago, Amanda has proved to be a very valuable member of the team after growing her Accounting portfolio of Qualifications.
-These include; Advanced Diploma in Accounting Level 3, and Professional Diploma in Accounting Level 4.
-This development and commitment to grow her knowledge landed her with a well-deserved promotion to Accounts Manager.
   - type: testimonial
     testimonial:
       quote: During my 10 years at ASL, I have been given great opportunities both in